Oslo to Bergen: Europe’s best train journey?

 We’re somewhere on the Hardangervidda plateau, on one of the world’s highest stretches of railway tracks, and we appear to have stopped.
 I say that with no great certainty because we’re in the middle of a white-out.

-Having just left Norway's most elevated train station, the Oslo to Bergen train may or may not be continuing its astonishing progress across a desperately inhospitable landscape.
-By the time we get here I am simply in awe that this railway is here at all.
+Having just left Norway’s most elevated train station, the Oslo to Bergen train may or may not be continuing its astonishing progress across a desperately inhospitable landscape.
+By the time we get here, I am simply in awe this railway is here at all.

 But a wonder it surely is.
 And, unlike some things in Norway, it can be done on a relatively small budget.

 I had wanted to ride the Bergensbanen ever since taking the train from London to Oslo several years ago.
 That journey involved one night on a bench in Brussels Midi station, which gave me plenty of time to ponder alternatives to the long train trip, which at the time included the now-defunct Newcastle to Bergen sea route.

 Had I done that, I would have taken the Bergensbanen to Oslo after a long sea crossing.
 I might have missed my chance to do that, but I wasn’t going to miss taking the train over the mountains the next chance I got.

 The Bergensbanen runs for 308 miles, taking six and a half hours to cross some of Europe’s most inhospitable terrain.
 It was built between 1875 and 1909 and, as you might expect for a railway that climbs to 1200m, building the line was not easy.

 More than 180 tunnels had to be carved out of the gneiss, winter storms had to be negotiated and putting funding in place for what appeared an impossible task was difficult.
 But the engineers and navvies working on the project found a way, and we should be grateful to them.